- Apply nowThe program starts once a year

 The cost of living in the Netherlands may be very different from in your home country.
-That’s why we ask you to pay a financial guarantee.
+That’s why you're required to pay a financial guarantee.
 This amount covers your tuition fee and your cost of living.
 Paying this ensures you have sufficient funds to live and study in the Netherlands.
-The financial guarantee is part of the visa process.
+The financial guarantee is a requirement of the visa process.

 Interested in studying Life Sciences?
-Not sure how to raise the funds to pay the tuition fee?
-HAN offers 3 types of scholarships to talented international students.
-They are offered in collaboration with the Dutch Ministry of Education and Science.
+Are you an outstanding student?
+Perhaps you're eligible for a HAN scholarship.
+These scholarships are offered in collaboration with the Dutch Ministry of Education and Science.